The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 If you prefer cooler weather and thinner crowds, visit in March, April, September, or October.

-If you don’t mind the crowds and want to enjoy warmer weather, visit in July or August.
+If you are okay with the crowds and want to enjoy warmer weather, visit in July or August.

 Best Time for Photography